 Aqueous circulation block may affect metabolism of the corneal endothelium and cause hypoxia in the aqueous humor[31].
 That study reported that 30 patients with acute angle-closure glaucoma had significant changes in CEC density compared to normal subjects.
-The longer the duration of high IOP, the more severe was the damage to the corneal endothelium.
+The longer the duration of high IOP, the more severe the damage to the corneal endothelium was.
 The decrease in ECD and the increase in CEC area were related to the length of acute attack and high IOP.
 Meanwhile, patients with a history of acute attacks showed significantly increased cell area and various changes in shape.
 Even if the morphologically abnormal CECs show normal density, complications such as loss of corneal endothelial function are more likely to occur after surgery.
 CEC function requires a certain cell density, but more importantly, it depends on cell morphology, which is a more sensitive indicator of functional changes in the CEC membrane.

 The normal corneal endothelium is composed of uniform regular hexagonal cells.
 Once this structure is destroyed, the corneal endothelium is in an unstable state, and the cells are easily damaged, which causes further deformation and loss[32].
 High IOP and aqueous humor blockade can affect the metabolism of the corneal endothelium and cause pathological changes.
 Glaucoma patients may have congenital abnormal development of corneal endothelial cell layer and trabecular meshwork.
-In the diagnosis and treatment of glaucoma, the function of CECs directly affects visual acuity and tolerance of intraocular surgery, as well as the treatment options.
-In patients with a history of elevated IOP, the risk of decompensation is greater, corneal edema is more likely, and irreversible corneal opacity can be a perioperative or postoperative complicated during or after intraocular surgery[33].
+In the diagnosis and treatment of glaucoma, the function of CECs directly affects visual acuity and tolerance of intraocular surgery as well as the treatment options.
+In patients with a history of elevated IOP, the risk of decompensation is greater, corneal edema is more likely and irreversible corneal opacity can be a perioperative or postoperative complication during or after intraocular surgery[33].

 The corneal ECD in POAG patients is decreased and the average endothelial cell area is increased compared with those in healthy controls.
 High IOP and anti-glaucoma medication in POAG may be the main causes of CEC damage.
 Therefore, for glaucoma patients, quantitative analysis of CEC morphology is necessary, and high IOP should be controlled as soon as possible to prevent corneal endothelial damage.